ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 This dashboard tool will aid hospitals in performing root-cause analysis for their patient wait-time variability.
 This helps hospitals reduce patient wait-time variability and dissatisfaction, and track employee performance.

+## 🚀 Future improvements

+Although we are very proud of our final product, its only foolish to say that there are no improvments to be made.
+This section will provide some reference points for future possible improvements to our data.

+Future iterations of this project can integrate user satisfaction metrics by comparing perceived lateness with actual recorded wait times.
+This would help identify psychological or environmental factors—such as stress, patient expectations, or communication delays—that influence patients’ perception of care quality, even when staff performance meets objective standards.

+The system could also be improved by accepting additional parameters for data subsets, allowing users to isolate and analyze specific variables such as department, caregiver type, or time of day.
+This flexibility would enable hospitals to pinpoint the root causes of lateness patterns more effectively.

+Incorporating larger patient demographic datasets would further enhance the analysis by uncovering trends related to factors like age, day of the week, or medical condition severity.
+These insights could help hospitals tailor scheduling strategies to different patient groups for better efficiency and care outcomes.

+Finally, the dashboard could be expanded to include interactive filters, customizable alerts, and exportable performance reports.
+This would create a more dynamic and actionable interface for hospital management, enabling data-driven decisions and continuous improvement in caregiver responsiveness
+Automated Data Cleaning and Validation

 ## 📜 References